swinner95/fastai/dataset.md

 4. Click 'Browse', choose the image files you had downloaded for that class of food, and click 'Next' to create the dataset in the workspace's default Blob storage.

-5. Click 'Next' and select 'Create' in the "Confrim Details" section.
+5. Click 'Next' and select 'Create' in the "Confirm Details" section.
 ![](dataset3.PNG)

 For more information on datasets, see the how-to for more information on creating and using Datasets. https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-register-datasets